AGI Requires a Coordination Layer on Top of Pattern Repositories: The Biological Foundation: Intelligence Emerges From Pattern Repositories

-A substantial fraction of human competence is implemented by fast, specialized subsystems that operate below awareness.
-In our fishing metaphor, these systems constitute the \textbf{ocean}---a vast, teeming population of latent behaviors and priors.
+A substantial fraction of human competence is implemented by fast, specialized subsystems operating below awareness.
+In our fishing metaphor, these systems constitute the ocean: a vast population of latent behaviors and priors.

-\paragraph{Autonomic regulation.} Brainstem and hypothalamic circuits maintain homeostasis via closed-loop control that maps sensed internal states to corrective responses~\cite{kandel2013}.
-These controllers are adaptive, robust, and largely inaccessible to introspection.

-\paragraph{Threat and salience.} Amygdala-centered pathways support rapid appraisal of salient or threatening stimuli~\cite{ledoux1996}.
-The key property is speed: responses are triggered by coarse but highly practiced templates, often before conscious evaluation is available.

-\paragraph{Motor control and procedural skill.} Cerebellar and cortical motor systems learn high-dimensional mappings from intention and sensory feedback to coordinated action~\cite{kandel2013,gazzaniga2014}.
-Complex behaviors that begin as effortful sequences become automated as practice consolidates them into procedural memory~\cite{squire2013}.

-\paragraph{Perception as hierarchical reuse.} The visual system illustrates layered feature reuse: early stages extract edges and orientations, intermediate stages integrate contours and textures, and higher stages support object-level recognition~\cite{hubel1962,kandel2013}.
-Specialized modules, such as face-selective regions, can respond on timescales far faster than deliberate reasoning~\cite{kanwisher1997}.